fabri1983/eternity2_solver/README.md

 Running with Avian jvm
 ----------------------
-I'm trying to improve the execution of code using another free JVM implementations.
+I'm trying to improve the execution of code using another free JVM implementation.
 Currently I'm taking a look to Avian JVM, under a Windows environment.

-Visit page http://oss.readytalk.com/avian/ to know what is Avian.
+Visit page http://oss.readytalk.com/avian/ to know what Avian is all about.

 - Install cygwin following the steps mentioned in https://github.com/ReadyTalk/avian/ (README.md file).
 	- you will need to add some packages that aren't set as default (the instructions are there)